 - 2. Set expectations and over-communicate

 When rolling out new requirements, as much as an industry may criticize at times, standards bodies try their hardest to be clear and concise.
 The CMMC updates are no different, and both the AB, the writers themselves, and the DoD leadership have made efforts to over-communicate, listen, and react to the feedback from the DIB and government entities.
-Similarly, as a prime contractor, setting expectations and communicating those expectations throughout your supplier base is critical to your own success on CMMC in 2020 and beyond.
+Similarly, as a prime contractor, setting and communicating those expectations throughout your supplier base is critical to your success on CMMC in 2020 and beyond.

 Work with both information security and business-side leadership to define success criteria for your supply chain - what does good look like - and decide on a mechanism to measure that success.
 Clear communication across all the layers in your organization itself - from the vendor risk team to the Board of Directors - is critical to success.

-A robust supply chain risk management solution that supports CMMC assessment and certification will visualize and simplify the compliance process for both prime contractor information security teams as well as those of suppliers working to meet the requirements.
+A robust supply chain risk management solution that supports CMMC assessment and certification will visualize and simplify the compliance process for prime contractor information security teams and suppliers working to meet the requirements.

 - 3. Consider flexible compliance/risk solutions that scale easily and are quick to implement

 Enterprises, prime contractors included, are constantly fighting the battle of complexity - but as it turns out, complex security programs don’t need complex solutions.
 Instead, they need solutions that simplify their cybersecurity strategy and minimize barriers to compliance.
 Only the most enterprise-ready solutions that support the Cybersecurity Maturity Model Certification will be able to put cybersecurity activities into a business context for security leaders and business-side leadership.